Faraday's law's of Electromagnetic induction

 = Ndφ/dt volt

-Generally Faraday's laws is written as
+Generally, Faraday's laws are written as

 e = -Ndφ/dt volt